NiklasJonsson/gfx/notes.md

 ### The shadow render passes

-1. Find the lights that cast shadows
+1. Find the lights that cast shadows.
 2. For each of these:
-    1. compute a projection matrix:
+    1. Compute a projection matrix.
+This is both used in:
-        * This is both used in the shadow pass rendering vertex shader to transform the vertices
+        * The shadow pass vertex shader to transform the vertices and render the depth buffer.
-        * And in the vertex shader for the main render pass to compute the shadow coords for each vertex.
+        * The vertex shader for the main render pass to compute the shadow coords for each vertex.
     2. Update the uniform buffer for the shadow render passes
     3. Encode the shadow render pass in the command buffer.
 This only runs a vertex shader that computes the depths and then writes those to a depth buffer.